rubenwardy/minetest_modding_book/_en/items/creating_textures.md

 layout: default
 root: ../..
 idx: 2.2
-description: An introduction to making textures in your editor of choice, an a guide on GIMP.
+description: An introduction to making textures in your editor of choice, and a guide on GIMP.
 redirect_from: /en/chapters/creating_textures.html
 ---